kn2tod/pistar-mmdvm-log-backup-restores/README.txt

 The MMDVM log files are created by the MMDVM "hat" firmware in the /var/log/pi-star directory;
 only two or three files should be present: yesterday's file, today's file, and tomorrow's file;
 as the firmware runs on UTC, a file postfixed with tomorrow's date (but with today's create date) will be created depending on the time zone you are operating under (all the files in /var/log/pi-star are time-stamped according to the current time zone).

-The files in /var/log/pi-star are aged (rotated) so no more than two or three files should be present at any given time.
-Log files are copied to the /home/pi-star/.mlogs directory; as presently set up, 14 days of logs are kept.
+The files in this directory are aged (rotated) so no more than two or three files should be present at any given time.

-In addition to the MMDVM log files, additional files are created to log shutdowns and restores: zero-length files (reboot-*/restore-*); because RPi's do not have an RTC, the restore event log file will not have the correct time stamps, as the restore usally occurs before the system is resynced with the Internet so that last known (faked) time is used for the time-stamp.

----

-Backups are scheduled every 10 minutes and usually cover most operating situtations.
+Log files are copied to the /home/pi-star/.mlogs directory; backups are scheduled every 10 minutes and usually cover most operating situtations.
 Backups are also taken as part of a regulary initiated shutdown/reboot.
 If the system shuts down unexpectedly (power outage), some log data may be lost.

----

 14 days of backups are currently retained; only the last 2-3 files are restored however.
 The retention is set to allow post-operative analysis of the logs for various activities.
 Aging (rotation) of the backups is performed via a script added to /etc/cron.daily/ which runs when the normal nightly Pi-Star update processing kicks off.

+In addition to the MMDVM log files, additional files are created to log shutdowns and restores: zero-length files (reboot-*/restore-*); because RPi's do not have an RTC, the restore event log file will not have the correct time stamps, as the restore usally occurs before the system is resynced with the Internet so that last known (faked) time is used for the time-stamp.

 ---